privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 ### Cloud platform

-Services running in TEE should be deployed on a cloud platform that supports necessary security features. **Details specific to cloud platform support will be published at a later date.
+Services running in TEE should be deployed on a cloud platform that supports necessary security features.
+See the [Public Cloud TEE requirements explainer][9] for more details.

+**Details specific to cloud platform support will be published at a later date.
 We expect to support  Amazon Web Services (AWS), Google Cloud Platform (GCP), and other cloud providers in the future.**